fenago/pytest-quick-start-guide/testing-with-pytest/Lab_1.md

 setup, and teardown.
 Setup and teardown are also called _fixtures_ and are a chance for you to add code to get data or the software system under test into a precondition state before the test runs, as well as clean up afterwards if necessary.
-I cover fixtures in depth in Lab 3, pytest Fixtures, on page 51.
+I cover fixtures in depth in Lab 3, pytest Fixtures

 **-- version